dc3315/Producer-Consumer/README.md

 # Assumptions + Comments
 ## Disclaimer
+- Explanations of design decisions can be found in the code.

 - Correctness is the first requirement to a program, after correctness, we are interested in performance.

-- The correctness and performance of this program depends a lot on the environment that it is run in:
+The correctness and performance of this program depends a lot on the environment that it is run in:
 Computer OS, running programs, amount of RAM, Memory allocated to JVM (heap, permgen, stack size, etc), and of course the volume of data being processed.